 What Is Income?

-Social Security is a hot, complicated mess for family law practitioners.
+Social Security is a hot, complicated mess for family law attorneys.
 No, I don’t mean to start a political debate as to whether the program will still be around when we retire, or how to save it.
 Rather, it’s understandable that the largest government benefit program in history will have a bunch of different types of payments, some to parents, some to children, which test the ability of the Colorado maintenance and child support laws to treat Social Security payments in a consistent manner.

 The broad definition of income for purposes of maintenance (C.R.S.
 14-10-114) and child support (C.R.S.
 14-10-115) includes pretty much all payments a person receives, whether taxable or non-taxable.
 Except when it doesn’t – means-tested payments are excluded from the definition of income, which means Supplemental Security Income (SSI) does not count.